 Issue Recommendation ULN #3.
-Trail connections, facilities, and access to Lake Natoma Issue: Ensuring trail connections and access to Lake Natoma requires coordination with the City of Folsom, Native Americans tribes, and other groups and organizations, including park visitors.
+Trail connections, facilities, and access to Lake National Access to L toma Issue: Ensuring trail connections and access to Lake Natoma requires coordination with the City of Folsom, Native American tribes, and other groups and organizations, including park visitors.
 Recommendation: Coordinate with City of Folsom and other stakeholder groups on trail connections, facilities, and access.
-Coordinate with the City of Folsom, Native Americans tribes, and other groups and organizations, including park visitors regarding trail connections and access to Lake Natoma.
+Coordinate with the City of Folsom, Native American tribes, and other groups and organizations, including park visitors, regarding trail connections and access to Lake Natoma.
 This would include the city's River District Overlay Zone and Master Plan, redevelopment of the city corporation yard and other trail projects and plans.
 ULN #4.
-Folsom Powerhouse SHP ADA Accessible Trail Issue: Currently there is no fully ADA accessible trail at the Folsom Powerhouse.
+Folsom Powerhouse SHP ADA Accessible Trail Issue: Currently there is no fully ADA accessible trail at Folsom Powerhouse SHP.
 DPR has developed a plan for an ADA accessible trail at the Folsom Powerhouse from the main powerhouse area down to the Lake Natoma shoreline.
 The plan will require boardwalk sections, bridge, causeway sections, and retaining walls.
 Recommendation: Construct ADA accessible trail.
-Construct an ADA accessible trail at the FPSHP from the picnic area and flat adjacent to the main powerhouse down to the lower powerhouse and the Lake Natoma shoreline.
+Construct an ADA accessible trail at FPSHP from the picnic area and flat adjacent to the main powerhouse down to the lower powerhouse and the Lake Natoma shoreline.
 ULN #5.
-American Canyon Drive Access Trail ULN #5.
-American Canyon Drive Access Trail Issue: This is a well-established but unsustainable non- system trail that provides access to Negro Bar from the intersection Greenback Lane and American Canyon Drive.
+American Canyon Drive Access Trail Issue: This is a well-established but unsustainable non- system trail that provides access to Black Miners Bar from the intersection Greenback Lane and American Canyon Drive.
 It would be hard to prevent people from using this access route.
 The District has developed an initial plan to reroute this trail and adopt it as a system trail.
 Recommendation: Reroute, reconstruct, and adopt non-system trail.
 Reroute and reconstruct the well-established, user-created, non-system trail from the intersection of American Canyon Drive and Greenback Lane and adopt as a system trail.
 ULN #6.
-Negro Bar Shoreline Trail Issue: There is an existing but incomplete non-system shoreline trail between the Rainbow Rocks area and the Negro Bar beach.
+Black Miners Bar Shoreline Trail Issue: There is an existing but incomplete non-system shoreline trail between the Rainbow Rocks area and the Black Miners Bar beach.
 Some parts of the trail appear constructed and others appear user created.
 Fishermen use portions of the trail to access shoreline areas for fishing.
-Portions of the Recommendation: Improve and adopt portions of the Negro Bar shoreline trail.
-Develop and improve the portions of the Negro Bar shoreline trail that are feasible to reconstruct or realign and adopt as a system trail.
+Portions of the trail are narrow and on steep Recommendation: Improve and adopt portions of the Black Miners Bar shoreline trail.
+Develop and improve the portions of the Black Miners Bar shoreline trail that are feasible to reconstruct or realign and adopt as a system trail.
 Conduct site-specific trail planning and review to determine which portions of the trail can be improved and adopted.